MCZbase/DataShot_DesktopApp/README.md

 MCZ Ant Carrier (catalog number barcode left center): http://mczbase.mcz.harvard.edu/MediaSet.cfm?media_id=227294

+You should set up a template for each image carrier you have built using the template editor in the desktop application.
+Access this via Configuration/Edit Templates on the main menu.
+In the template editor, load an image from which you wish to create a new template (File/Create New Template from Image), then fill in the template properties (Template ID= a unique name for the template, Name= a longer human readable description) and select regions.
+Height and width for of the entire template (Image Size) will be set from the image and can't be edited from the template editor.
+The template editor is quite crude, you get popup dialogs to enter pixel locations for each part of an image, current regions are shown with colored lines overlain on the image (but only update when you save values for a region), yes it is crude.
+Once you have selected a region for the Barcode (=catalog number barcode), you can test detection of that barcode in the current image with the **Check for Barcode** button.
+Once you have selected a region for the Taxon Name Barcode (machine readable portion of the label created by the PreCapture application, containing the current identification), you can check the detection of that barcode in the current image with **Check Taxon Barcode**.
+When satisfied, click **Save Template**.
+You can edit existing templates (except for the templates you see initially Default Template, Small Template 1,  and Whole Image Only, which  are hard coded in the application).
+When editing an existing template, File/Load Image will allow you to load an image to display in the template editor.

 Records from the template table for a couple of templates in use at the MCZ are below:

     Insert into Template (TEMPLATEID,TEMPLATE_NAME,IMAGESIZEX,IMAGESIZEY,BARCODEPOSITIONX,BARCODEPOSITIONY,BARCODESIZEX,BARCODESIZEY,SPECIMENPOSITIONX,SPECIMENPOSITIONY,SPECIMENSIZEX,SPECIMENSIZEY,TEXTPOSITIONX,TEXTPOSITIONY,TEXTSIZEX,TEXTSIZEY,LABELPOSITIONX,LABELPOSITIONY,LABELSIZEX,LABELSIZEY,UTLABELPOSITIONX,UTLABELPOSITIONY,UTLABELSIZEX,UTLABELSIZEY,EDITABLE,REFERENCEIMAGE,UTBARCODEPOSITIONX,UTBARCODEPOSITIONY,UTBARCODESIZEX,UTBARCODESIZEY) values ('EOS600ButterflySmall','EOS600 Butterfly Small Carriage',3456,5184,3022,109,303,303,0,2548,3456,2609,133,127,2366,858,1578,849,1820,1587,0,1031,1820,1409,'1',null,1456,127,1200,1200);